po1sigala/live/01-Class-Content/04-Web-APIs/01-Activities/18-Stu_Event-Bubbling/README.md

-# 📐 Add Comments to Implementation of .stopPropagation() Method
+# 📐 Add Comments to Implementation of stopPropagation() Method

 Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved/assets/js/script.js).